 1. Look at the name of the non-acid (the alkali / base / carbonate / metal).
 There will be a metal mentioned in the name, usually as the first word.
-Look at the examples in this introduction- copper oxide, sodium hydroxide, magnesium, calcium carbonate.
-That metal name will be the metal in the name of the salt, which is the first word in the name.
-Look at the salts made in the examples- copper sulfate, sodium nitrate, magnesium chloride, calcium nitrate.
+Look at the examples in this Introduction - copper oxide, sodium hydroxide, magnesium, calcium carbonate.
+That metal name will be the metal in the name of the salt - look at the salts made in the examples - copper sulfate, sodium nitrate, magnesium chloride, calcium nitrate.

 2. Now look at the acid used, which will tell you what type of salt is produced.
 There are three you are expected to know:

 nitric acid, which produces nitrates

 hydrochloric acid, which produces chlorides

 Check the examples again - they all follow this rule.